 The Board is not aware of any matter to be presented for action at the Annual Meeting other than the matters set forth herein.
 Should any other matter requiring a vote of stockholders arise, it is the intention of the persons named in the proxy to vote in accordance with their discretion on such matters.
 Stockholders have no dissenters' or appraisal rights in connection with any of the proposals described herein.
-The record date for determination of stockholders entitled to vote at the Annual Meeting is the close of business on February 26, 2020, there were 33,389,008 shares of our common stock outstanding.
+The record date for determination of stockholders entitled to vote at the Annual Meeting is the close of business on March 25, 2022.
+As of the close of business on March 25, 2022, there were 47,268,208 shares of our common stock outstanding.
 Each share of common stock has one vote.
-The presence, in person or by proxy, of the holders of shares of common stock entitled to cast a majority of the votes entitled to be cast shall constitute a quorum for the purposes of the Annual Meeting.
+The presence, by attendance at the Annual Meeting or by proxy, of the holders of shares of common stock entitled to cast a majority of the votes entitled to be cast shall constitute a quorum for the purposes of the Annual Meeting.
 If there are not sufficient votes for a quorum or to approve or ratify any of the foregoing proposals at the time of the Annual Meeting, the chairman of the meeting may adjourn the Annual Meeting in order to permit further solicitation of proxies.
 Abstentions and broker non-votes will be deemed to be present for the purpose of determining a quorum for the Annual Meeting.
 A broker non-vote occurs when a nominee holding shares for a beneficial owner (i.e., a broker) does not vote on a particular proposal because such nominee does not have discretionary voting power for that particular matter and has not received instructions from the beneficial owner.
-Under the rules of the New York Stock Exchange ("NYSE"), the only item to be acted upon at the Annual Meeting with respect to which a broker or nominee will be permitted to exercise voting discretion is the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
-Therefore, if you hold your shares in "street name" and do not give the broker or nominee specific voting instructions on the election of the two directors, your shares will not be voted on those items, and a broker non-vote will occur.
+Under the rules of the New York Stock Exchange ("NYSE"), the only item to be acted upon at the Annual Meeting firm for the fiscal year ending December 31, 2022.
+Therefore, if you hold your shares in "street name" and do not give the broker or nomine specific voting instructions on the election of the three directors, the resolution to approve, on a non-binding, advisory basis, the compensation of our named executive officers for the fiscal year ended December 31, 2021 or the approval of the Amende Equity Incentive Plan, your shares will not be voted on those items, and a broker non-vote will occur.
 Broker non-votes will have no effect on the voting results for such items.

-The affirmative vote of a plurality of the votes cast at a meeting at which a quorum is present is required under our Amended and Restated Bylaws (the "Bylaws") to approve Proposal 1 (the election of two directors to serve until our 2023 annual meeting of stockholders and until their successors are duly elected and qualify).
+The affirmative vote of a plurality of the votes cast at a meeting at which a quorum is present is required under our Amended and Restated Bylaws (the "Bylaws") to approve Proposal 1 (the election of three directors to serve until our 2025 annual meeting of stockholders and until their successors are duly elected and qualify).
 This means that the nominees with the most votes are elected.
 For purposes of the vote on Proposal 1, you may vote "For" or withhold authority to vote for each of the nominees to the Board.
 "Withheld" votes and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
 However, each director has agreed that if he or she receives more "Withheld" votes than "For" votes, the director will tender his or her resignation for consideration by the nominating and governance committee.
 For additional details, including a description of our director majority vote resignation policy, see the section of this proxy statement entitled "Proposal 1: Election of Directors."